 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed concepts regarding children who become addicted to the internet.
+In the last section, we discussed concepts regarding children who become addicted to the internet.
 These concepts included: susceptible clients; warning signs; and acceptance.

-On this track, we will examine factors related to partners of clients with an internet addiction.
+In this section, we will examine factors related to partners of clients with an internet addiction.

 He stated, "I never thought it would get as far as it did.
 It was just some flirting, it wasn't hurting anyone.
 After a while, it escalated quickly, and she sent me photos of herself.
 Stupidly, I saved these on the computer and my mom found them.
 I honestly think that if she hadn’t had stopped me, I might have arranged a meeting with this girl."
 Gina, his mom, stated, "I never thought John was capable of this.
 He's still such a boy in many ways.
 I guess I never really understood the internet, come to that."

-I explained to Gina, "In these cases, it’s actually easier for a person to commit a cyberaffair than an have an actual sexual encounter, especially at John's age when girls are much less receptive.
+I explained to Gina, "In these cases, it’s actually easier for a person to commit a cyberaffair than have an actual sexual encounter, especially at John's age when girls are much less receptive.
 The informal atmosphere and lack of physical restraints lure a person into seemingly harmless flirtations, but as John noted, these get out of hand quickly."
 Think of your John.
 Was he lured by the informality of the chat rooms?

 ♦ Factor #2 - Enabling